Welcome to The Unitarian Universalist Community of

 There is NO obligatory program of activities, but there are extended UU style discussions on just about everything and informally organized activities for everyone.
 Take a look at the Activities Schedule posted at the Lodge when you arrive!

-Other activities usually include horseshoes, games in the Lodge, poker, arts and crafts, story telling, campfire sing-along and jam sessions (recorders, harmonicas, guitars, etc.) If you have a musical instrument, bring it and join the fun!
-You may also expect impromptu softball, basketball and water balloon volleyball games and sunset strolls along the continental divide.
+Other activities usually include horseshoes, poker, bridge and games in the Lodge, arts and crafts, story telling, campfire sing-along and jam sessions (recorders, harmonicas, guitars, etc.) Bring your musical instrument and join the fun!
+You may also find impromptu softball, basketball and water balloon volleyball games and sunset strolls along the continental divide.
 Bird watchers and hikers will find plenty to do in the Gila National Forest.
 We are always open to ideas for new activities so bring your imagination and participatory spirit!

 Accommodations

 The lodge and dormitory style cabins are rustic, solid and more than adequate to shelter us from the elements.
 They accommodate families, couples, teenagers and single adults.
 There are bunk beds with pretty good mattresses and a table but NO closets.
 You are welcome to bring your own tent, trailer or camper (your fee will be the same).
 A few electrical hookups are available.
+There are separate restroom buildings.
 High quality, nutritious meals are served in the lodge three times a day: breakfast at 7am, lunch at noon, and supper at 6 pm.
 If you have special dietary considerations, refrigeration is available and some help from the kitchen may be obtained.
-Ice is sold about 8 miles from camp.
+Ice is sold at camp.

 Other information